bjoernramos/DashTiles/README.md

   - file: Upload a file stored under writable/uploads/{user_id}/ and served securely via /file/{tileId}
 - Categories: Tiles can be assigned a category; the dashboard renders rows per category.
 - Layout: Users can choose 1–6 columns; stored per user.
+- Global tiles: Admins can mark tiles as "global" so they are displayed for all users in addition to their personal tiles.
+Global file tiles are downloadable by any logged-in user.

 Schema (migrations included)
-- tiles: id, user_id, type(enum: link, iframe, file), title, url, icon, text, category, position, timestamps, soft-deletes
+- tiles: id, user_id, is_global (tinyint, default 0), type(enum: link, iframe, file), title, url, icon, text, category, position, timestamps, soft-deletes
 - user_settings: user_id (PK), columns, timestamps

 How to enable